 These are some preventative measures that you can take to help reduce substance misuse and abuse and reduce the likelihood of drug addiction and overdoses.

-For example, one of the best things you can do to reduce the risk of prescription drug overdose is to get rid of the prescription pills that are expired or that you don’t need anymore.
-There are a number of drug drop off options that you can utilize around the state to ensure that your medications and prescriptions don’t end up in the wrong hands.
+For example, one of the best things you can do to reduce the risk of a prescription drug overdose is to get rid of the prescription pills that are expired or that you don’t need anymore.
+There are several drug drop-off options that you can utilize around the state to ensure that your medications and prescriptions don’t end up in the wrong hands.

-With that said, if your loved one is struggling with drugs or alcohol, there are a number of drug and alcohol rehab centers in Indianapolis and across the state that can help.
+With that said, if your loved one is struggling with drugs or alcohol, there are several drug and alcohol rehab centers in Indianapolis and across the state that can help.

-Drug rehabs and treatment centers in Indianapolis and Indiana as a whole are in place to help patients overcome their respective substance abuse problems.
+Drug rehabs and treatment centers in Indianapolis and Indiana are in place to help patients overcome their substance abuse problems.

-You may be wondering, “How can an alcohol or drug rehab facility help?”
+You may wonder, “How can an alcohol or drug rehab facility help?”

 This is a common concern for those looking into treatment centers.
 You may be worried that rehab might not be the right thing to do or you may not know how exactly they can help.
 However, by learning more about drug and alcohol treatment centers, you can understand just how important they can be for helping someone achieve long-term sobriety that sticks.